 Finally, each location should impose laws that mandate ADA compliance.
 While the work of PEDS in Atlanta and other non-profits is important and admirable, they should not be left without recourse.
-The Legislatures must step in to ensure that their cities are ADA compliant, such as Georgia adopting a counterpart to New York's Human Rights Law.
-Great efforts have been done to revitalize a city but without access for all, the efforts will be for naught.
+The Legislatures must step in to ensure that their cities are ADA compliant, such as Georgia adopting a counterpart to New York's Human Rights Law, and each state dedicating funds to create a pathway to retrofitting non-compliant areas in a timelier manner.
+Great efforts have been done to revitalize a the areas but without access for all, the efforts will be for naught.